Welcome to Year One-Two

 We are also very proud to present at the start of a new school year a 'Home / School Resource Book Bag'.
 They have been filled with rich class resources and activities to support your child at home in Numeracy and Literacy.
 We would like the 'Book Bags’ returned to school on a Monday so that we can provide the children with a new task and also read and share their previous task.

 Your child will continue with the Magnificent Moments book from their previous class.
 We encourage you as parents to talk with your child about their ‘Magnificent Moment’ and you are more than welcome to write your own comments in them also.
 These books need to be brought to school every Monday please.

-If you have any questions or concerns regarding your child’s work and/or wellbeing at school please do not hesitate to contact me.
-Diolch!
+If you have any questions or concerns regarding your child’s work and/or wellbeing at school please do not hesitate to come in and see us.

 Summer Term 2014-15